UCC-Library/UCC-Library-DigiPres/README.md

 #### Summary

-The purpose of this script is to extract the metadata of specfic file format/formats of interest using exiftool (for image formats) or mediainfo (for av formats) tool and store the metadata details for each file in a csv file and a txt file (for image formats) or a xml file (for av formats).
-The list of image or av formats supported by the script could be viewed in the "format" column of av_format_mapper.csv and image_format_mapper.csv files.
-To support additional formats please updated the csv files.
+The purpose of this script is to extract the technical metadata of selected file format/formats of interest within a given directory and storing the metadata details for each file in a csv file and a txt file (for image formats) or a xml file (for av formats).
 The individual csv files are merged together to form a master csv file containing the metadata of all the files for each format of interest.
+Exiftool (https://exiftool.org/) is used to extract metadata for image formats and Mediainfo (https://mediaarea.net/en/MediaInfo) is used to extract technical metadata for av formats.
+The list of image or av formats supported by the script can be viewed in the "format" column of av_format_mapper.csv and image_format_mapper.csv files.
+To support additional formats please update these format-mapper csv files.

 #### Output